aevyrie/bevy_mod_picking/README.md

 ```
 #### Pick Interactions

-A InteractableMesh Plugin has been provided that will provide events such as mouse_entered, mouse_exited, mouse_down(MouseButton), mouse_just_pressed / mouse_just_released.
+An InteractableMesh Plugin has been provided that will provide events such as mouse_entered, mouse_exited, mouse_down(MouseButton), mouse_just_pressed / mouse_just_released.
 You can view the implementations in interactable_cube.rs

 #### Selection State